Anterior Cervical Discectomy and Fusion Surgery

 These conditions can affect the amount of space available for the spinal cord and nerves.
 As a result, the spinal cord and nerves can become compressed (pinched), and even injured.

-Before surgery is considered, the Dr. Rezaiamiri may recommend nonoperative measures such as pain medications and physical therapy.
+Before surgery is considered, Dr. Rezaiamiri may recommend nonoperative measures such as pain medications and physical therapy.

 Surgery is typically the recommended treatment when the spinal cord is at risk of damage.
 Surgery may also be warranted for those patients who do not find relief with nonoperative treatment.

 The process of the procedure starts with filling out paper work, and discussing any medications with the doctor.
 You’ll also have some pre-surgical tests such as blood tests, electrocardiogram, and possibly a chest X-ray, which might need to be done days before the surgery.
 If certain medications need to be stopped, you’ll have to consult with a primary care physician about that to make sure you’re cleared for surgery.
 Ceasing any NSAIDs (ibuprofen, Advil, etc.) and blood thinners 7 days before surgery is another step.
 Avoiding smoking, nicotine and alcohol before surgery is also recommended to avoid bleeding and healing issues.